-Chef Clint Davies has worked in kitchens throughout the world before discovering his love of smoked meats while in the United States.
-After perfecting his smoking skill, Cliff felt compelled to bring the authentic American barbeque concept back to New Zealand.
-Davies combines homemade rubs and sauces with hand-picked premium cuts of meat and smokes them in his custom built smoker.
+Chef Clint Davies has worked in kitchens around the world before discovering his love of smoked meats while living in the United States.
+After perfecting his smoking skill, Clint felt compelled to bring the authentic American barbecue concept back to New Zealand.
+In this class, Clint combines aromatic rubs and sauces with hand-picked premium cuts of meat, prepared in his customised smoker.

 Bob Campbell MW